Millard Fillmore: Nomination

 President Polk had pledged not to seek a second term, and with gains in Congress during the 1846 election cycle, the Whigs were hopeful of taking the White House in 1848.
 The party's perennial candidates, Henry Clay and Daniel Webster, both wanted the nomination and amassed support from congressional colleagues.
 Many rank-and-file Whigs backed the Mexican War hero, General Zachary Taylor, for president.
 Although Taylor was extremely popular, many Northerners had qualms about electing a Louisiana slaveholder at a time of sectional tension over whether slavery should be allowed in the territories that had been ceded by Mexico.
 Taylor's uncertain political views gave others pause: his career in the Army had prevented him from ever casting a ballot for president though he stated that he was a Whig supporter.
 Some feared that they might elect another Tyler, or another Harrison.

-With the nomination undecided, Weed maneuvered for New York to send an uncommitted delegation to the 1848 Whig National Convention in Philadelphia in the hope of being a kingmaker in a position to place ex-Governor Seward on the ticket or to get him a high federal office.
-He persuaded Fillmore to support an uncommitted ticket but did not tell the Buffalonian of his hopes for Seward.
-Weed was an influential editor with whom Fillmore tended to co-operate for the greater good of the Whig Party.
-However, Weed had sterner opponents, including Governor Young, who disliked Seward and did not want to see him gain high office.
+With the nomination undecided, Weed maneuvered for New York to send an uncommitted delegation to the 1848 Whig National Convention in the hope of placing Seward on the ticket or getting him a Cabinet appointment.
+He persuaded Fillmore to support an uncommitted ticket but did not reveal his hopes for Seward.
+Weed was an influential editor with whom Fillmore tended to cooperate for the good of the Whig Party.
+Weed had sterner opponents, though, such as Governor Young, who disliked Seward and did not want to see him gain high office.

 Despite Weed's efforts, Taylor was nominated on the fourth ballot, to the anger of Clay's supporters and of Conscience Whigs from the Northeast.
 When order had been restored, John A. Collier, a New Yorker who opposed Weed, addressed the convention.
 Delegates hung on his every word as he described himself as a Clay partisan; he had voted for Clay on each ballot.
 He eloquently described the grief of the Clay supporters, frustrated again in their battle to make Clay president.
-Collier warned of a fatal breach in the party and said that only one thing could prevent it: the nomination of Fillmore for vice president, whom he depicted incorrectly as a strong Clay supporter.
+Collier warned of a fatal breach in the party and said that only one thing could prevent it: the vice-presidential nomination of Fillmore, whom he depicted as a strong Clay supporter.
 Fillmore actually agreed with many of Clay's positions but did not back him for president and was not in Philadelphia.
 Delegates did not know what Collier had said was false or at least greatly exaggerated and there was a large reaction in Fillmore's favor.

-At the time, the presidential candidate did not automatically pick his running mate, and despite the efforts of Taylor's managers to get the nomination for their choice, Abbott Lawrence of Massachusetts, Fillmore became the Whig nominee for vice president on the second ballot.
+Abbott Lawrence of Massachusetts was a key Taylor supporter and expected to be nominated for vice president.
+The chairman of the Vermont delegation, former Representative Solomon Foot, initially supported Lawrence, who was perceived as more accepting of slavery than Fillmore.
+Recognizing that the Whigs would likely collapse if Lawrence was nominated and northern anti-slavery delegates left the party, Foot agreed to shift his support to Fillmore.
+Other delegates soon followed suit, and Fillmore won the nomination on the second ballot.